peekaboo daemon

 Options:

---bridge-socket <path>override the default bridge socket path.--wait-seconds <sec>how long to wait for shutdown (default 3s).
+--bridge-socket <path>override the default daemon socket path.--wait-seconds <sec>how long to wait for shutdown (default 12s, above the Bridge request deadline).

 #Notes